 Q: I heard the nasal spray flu vaccine is another option rather than getting the vaccine with a needle.
 Should I consider this for my child?

 A: In the past, the nasal spray flu vaccine was not as effective as the injection for flu virus.
-For the flu season 2019-20 and 2020-2021, the CDC and its Advisory Committee on Immunization Practices does not express a preference for any licensed age-appropriate influenza vaccine including the inactive influenza vaccine, recombinant influenza vaccine or live attenuated influenza vaccine (nasal spray) with no preference expressed for any one vaccine over the other.
+For the flu season 2020-2021, the CDC does not express a preference for any licensed age-appropriate influenza vaccine, including the inactive influenza vaccine, recombinant influenza vaccine or live attenuated influenza vaccine (nasal spray) with no preference expressed for any one vaccine over the other.
 However, the nasal spray vaccine is not recommended for certain populations, including children under 2, those ages 2-17 who are receiving aspirin or salicylate containing medications, children who are immunosuppressed or children ages 2-4 with a history of asthma or wheezing in the past 12 months.

 Q: If I get the flu vaccine, can I still get the flu?